zodybm/nmap/README.md

 Nmap is a linux-based command-line tool used for network exploration and security auditing.
 Although it can be used on Windows, it is easiest to use on a Debian-based Linux distro.
 ### If your OS is a Debian-based Linux distro
+Simply type in the command below in your terminal then follow the prompt
 ```bash
 ~$ sudo apt install nmap
 ```